warthog-network/whitepaper/main.typ

 == Fee specification

 For efficiency and compactness transaction fees are encoded as 2-byte floating-point numbers (16 bits), where the first 6 bits encode the exponent and the remaining 10 bits encode a 11 bit mantissa starting with an implicit 1.
 This means that fee values cannot be `0` and are of lower precision than regular amount values which use 4 bytes.
-A fee of value of `0` specified on transaction generation will automatically transform into the minimal fee value of `0.0000001` WART.
+A fee of value of `0` specified on transaction generation will automatically transform into the minimal fee value of `0.0000001 WART`.

 #pagebreak()